brianparmstrong/electoral-college/README.md

 # What Does This Module Do?

-This is currently configured for the 2024 Presidential Election.
-Party names are used:
+This is currently configured for the 2024 Presidential Election:

-- Rep (Republican)
+- Trump (Republican)
-- Dem (Democratic)
+- Biden (Democratic)
-- Lib (Libertarian)
+- Oliver (Libertarian)
-- Grn (Green)
+- Stein (Green)
-- Ind (Independent)
+- Kennedy, Jr. (Independent)

 # Terms used in this application: